Russia suspended from international soccer over Ukraine war

 “Football is fully united here and in full solidarity with all the people affected in Ukraine,” FIFA and UEFA said in a joint statement.

+The IOC said this action was needed to “protect the integrity of global sports competitions and for the safety of all the participants.”

-Denying Russia a place on the international stage should deliver a financial and psychological blow to the country, along with tarnishing its image as an elite sports powerhouse.
+Denying Russia a place on the international stage could deliver a financial and psychological blow to the country, along with tarnishing its image as an elite sports powerhouse.

 FIFA's move excluded Russia from the World Cup ahead of qualifying playoff on March 24.
 Poland already had refused to play its scheduled game against Russia.